-Having a commitment to continually revisit and develop your skills is extremely important.
-The world of work is constantly changing and as individuals we need to be able to adapt and continue to be employable.
+The world of work is constantly changing and as individuals we need to be able to adapt.
 Being a reflective lifelong learner means challenging yourself to access learning and development opportunities and taking time to assess what you took from that experience.

-Is this skill relevant to your possible future career options?
-In the next section you will see how you can identify, develop and demonstrate your employability skills.
+In the next section you will see how you can develop this skill.

 Demonstrate your employability skills

 You will be asked to provide evidence of your skills in job applications, CVs and interviews – articulating where, when, why and how successfully you have used your employability skills.
 Top tips:

 - Start with noting down examples of your skills on our Employability Skills Checklist

 - Keep this as a record to use when completing applications and preparing for interviews.